Sara Beth Berman

 Dr. Sara Shapiro-Plevan, Ed.D.

-Sara's professional focus considers the way relationships influence the ability to improve our practice, understand our work, and engage effectively with others as we build sustainable communities and workplaces.
-It is in this relational space that Sara came to appreciate the roles gender, power, and privilege play in understanding our workplaces, on the way to building equitable Jewish workplaces.
-Sara supports Jewish organizations as they develop a networked, collaborative culture, support alignment with vision, and shift from hierarchy to flatter, networked organizational relationships.
+Sara seeks to understand the way relationships influence and improve our practice, help us to understand our work, and engage effectively with others as we build equitable, just communities and workplaces.
+It is in this relational space that Sara has come to appreciate the roles gender, power, and privilege play in understanding work and learning, on the way to building equitable Jewish workplaces.
+Sara supports Jewish organizations as they develop cultures rooted in equity, support alignment with vision, and shift from hierarchy to flatter, networked organizational relationships.
 Sara also coaches individuals and teams as they imagine change, inextricably intertwined with the continuum of relationships and connections that make up our communities and workplaces.